kingdog0220/othello/README.md

 Contributions are welcome!
 Please feel free to submit pull requests.

-All modifications were made by Cline based solely on my instructions.
+All modifications were made by Cline based solely on my instructions (and completed all implementation in about 30 minutes).
 This document was also created by Cline.
 I have not made any changes.